Special Food and Allergy Diets

 Pointers for Parents

-Kassen also recommends that parents talk with cooks and counselors before camp begins about their kids' specific needs.
-Whenever possible, introduce children to kitchen staff.
+We also recommend that parents speak with us before camp begins about children's specific needs.
 Encourage them to talk to cooks and counselors about their diet in case questions arise about whether they can eat a specific food.

 The Food Allergy and Anaphylaxis Network recommends that campers know what foods are safe and unsafe for them to eat; have strategies in mind for avoiding unsafe foods; recognize symptoms of allergic reactions; know how and when to tell an adult about a possible reaction; know how to read food labels, including on items that might be available in the camp commissary and how to self-administer epinephrine or other necessary medications.

-As with anything else, says Kassen, "Families need to prepare a child to establish an independent identity, and we're here to provide that support."
+As with anything else, families need to prepare a child to establish an independent identity, and we're here to provide that support.

 Testimonials